zeekey85/sumobots/rules examples/README.md

 # sumobots
-A place for development documents concerning the mini sumo bot project from It Begins in Brockport.
+Examples of mini sumo rules from other sanctioning bodies.
 Contact Bill Ball, bill@tinkerfarm.net with any questions.